Dodgers-Braves Betting Preview, Prediction, How to Watch

-The Los Angeles Dodgers (30-19) take on the Atlanta Braves (29-18) Tuesday night at Truist Park.
-This game will continue our MLB odds series with a Dodgers-Braves prediction and pick while we let you know how to watch, as well.
+The Los Angeles Dodgers (31-19) are going for the sweep on the road against the Atlanta Braves (29-19).
+This game will continue our MLB odds series as we hand out a Dodgers-Braves prediction and pick while we let you know how to watch, as well.

-The Dodgers won the first game of this series 8-6.
-Atlanta put up four first inning runs and looked like they were ready to roll to a win.
-The Dodgers scored six unanswered runs after that to take the lead and they would not lose it.
-J.D Martinez had four hits on the night, including two home runs.
-Freddie Freeman had three hits, a home run and three RBI in the win, as well.
-Eddie Rosario hit a three-run home run in the first inning for the Braves.
-Sean Murphy added two RBI of his own in the loss.
+The Dodgers are getting production from multiple players in their lineup.
+J.D Martinez has five hits this series, including three home runs.
+Freddie Freeman has four hits and a home run, as well.
+Jason Heyward has the other home run for the Dodgers while Will Smith has three hits and three RBI.
+The Dodgers pitching staff has given up seven earned runs in the two games.
+Bobby Miller earned his first career win Tuesday night as he held the Braves to one run in five innings of work.

-Bobby Miller is making his MLB debut for the Dodgers while Spencer Strider will take the mound for the Braves.
+Six different hitters for the Braves have two or more hits in this series.
+Orlando Arcia leads the team with three hits while Eddie Rosario has the only home run for the Braves.
+The Braves pitching staff has 21 strikeouts in 18 innings pitched .
+The two starting pitchers have 16 of the 21 strikeouts for Atlanta.
+However, the Braves do have a 7.00 ERA in the series.

 Here are the Dodgers-Braves MLB odds, courtesy of FanDuel.